-The Directors have taken advantage of the exemption available under Section 408 of the Companies Act and not presented an income statement for the Company alone.
+The Directors have taken advantage of the exemption available under Section 408 of the Companies Act 2006 and not presented a Statement of Comprehensive Income for the Company alone.

 Business combinations and goodwill

 Acquisitions of subsidiaries are accounted for using the acquisition method.
 The consideration transferred in a business combination is measured at fair value, which is calculated as the sum of the acquisition-date fair values of assets transferred by the Group, liabilities incurred by the Group to the former owners of the acquiree and the equity interest issued by the Group in exchange for control of the acquiree.
 Acquisition related costs are recognised in profit or loss as incurred.